pin-people/event_people_go/README.md

 It has 2 attributes `name` and `payload`:

 - **name:** The name must follow our conventions, being it 3 (`resource.origin.action`) or 4 words (`resource.origin.action.destination`);
-- **payload:** It is the body of the massage, it should be a Hash object for simplicity and flexibility.
+- **payload:** It is the body of the massage, it should be a Custom Struct mapping the JSON fields of the message.

 ```golang
 import (